steveblue/angular2-rollup/README.md

 e2e tests use Protractor and Selenium Webdriver.
 The process requires multiple tabs to run locally.

-* single run:
-  * in a new tab *if not already running!*: `npm run webdriver:start`
+  1. In a new tab: *if not already running!* `npm run webdriver:start`
-  * in a tab: `ngr build dev --serve`
+  2. In a new tab: `ngr build dev --serve`

+* Single run:
-  * in a tab: `npm run e2e`
+  3. In a new tab: `npm run e2e`

-* interactive mode:
+* Interactive mode:
-  * instead of the last command above, you can run: `npm run e2e:live`
+  3. In a new tab: `npm run e2e:live`

-  * when debugging or first writing test suites, you may find it helpful to try out Protractor commands without starting up the entire test suite.
+When debugging or first writing test suites, you may find it helpful to try out Protractor commands without starting up the entire test suite.
 You can do this with the element explorer.
-  * you can learn more about [Protractor Interactive Mode here](https://github.com/angular/protractor/blob/master/docs/debugging.md#testing-out-protractor-interactively)
+Learn more about [Protractor Interactive Mode here](https://github.com/angular/protractor/blob/master/docs/debugging.md#testing-out-protractor-interactively).

-## AOT Production Build

-While the development build uses Angular Just In Time (JIT) compilation in conjunction with `tsc`, the production build uses [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) to compile the Angular 2 application Ahead of Time (AOT).
-AOT is inherently more secure than JIT and should always be used in a production environment.

-Here's how is works:

-1. `ngc` compiles the files in `/src` to `/tmp`,

-2. Rollup bundles the files and their dependencies into `build/bundle.es2015.js`.

-3. Closure Compiler optimizes the bundle and outputs ES5 for the browser.

-### Installation

-In order to build for production, install [Closure Compiler](https://developers.google.com/closure/compiler/).
-Closure Compiler is the only tool that we found would transpile the ES2015 Rollup Bundle to ES5 with 100% reliability after it was processed with `ngc`.
-Closure Compiler is also a great solution because it provides further optimizations to the bundle after `ngc` and `Rollup` tree shakes the application.
-Google uses Closure Compiler internally to optimize JavaScript files for production.

-To run Closure Compiler, you need to install the [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-We tested the JavaScript version of Closure Compiler and found it resulted in `out of process memory` issues with multiple versions of `node`, so we opted to use the `Java` implementation.
-The .jar is installed via npm.

-To build an application for production, run the following command.

-* `$ ngr build prod`

-You can now deploy the `/build` folder to your server!

 # CLI